- Why does a knee replacement need to be revised?

 - Serious medical problems can lead to ongoing health concerns, prolonged hospitalization or rarely death

 Infection can occur with any operation.
-In the hip this can be superficial or deep.
+In the hip, this can be superficial or deep.
 Infection rates are approximately 1%.
-If it occurs it can be treated with antibiotics but may require further surgery.
-Very rarely your hip may need to be removed to eradicate infection.
+Antibiotics can treat it but may require further surgery.
+Hip removal eradicates the infection.

 Blood Clots (Deep Venous Thrombosis)